pdmdp/FinAlign/README.md

 ## 📌 Overview

-**FinAlign** is a multi-stage hybrid Information Retrieval system designed for **Financial Question Answering (FiQA)** using the BEIR benchmark.
+**FinAlign** is a multi-stage hybrid Information Retrieval system designed for Financial Question Answering (FiQA) using the BEIR benchmark.

-The project addresses a key challenge in financial retrieval:
+The project addresses a central challenge in financial retrieval:

 > Bridging the vocabulary and knowledge gap between non-expert user queries and technical financial documents.